kimwalisch/primecount/doc/Hard-Special-Leaves.md

 deteriorate the sieving runtime complexity of the algorithm (unlike the binary indexed tree which deteriorates sieving by a factor of $\log{z}/\log{\log{z}}$).
-I have to give credit to Christian Bau here who already used such a counter array back in 2003, however he chose a counter array size of O(segment_size) with a constant interval size which does not improve the runtime complexity.
+I have to give credit to Christian Bau here who already used such a counter array back in 2003, however he chose a counter array size of $O(segment\ size)$ with a constant interval size which does not improve the runtime complexity.

 ```C++